Guidelines for entering the IBC2014 Innovation Awards

 2 The IBC Innovation Awards are not product awards.
 Nominations for new technology or products without an end user will be rejected at the first stage.
 We are unique in celebrating collaboration in the IBC Innovation Awards.

 4 A winning entry will demonstrate an innovative and imaginative solution to a real technical, creative or commercial challenge.
-The most important factor is to demonstrate real collaboration between user and technology partner, so a simple, low-cost system is just as likely to win as a multi-million dollar redevelopment project.
+The most important factor is to demonstrate collaboration between user and technology partner or partners.
+A simple, low-cost system is just as likely to win as a multi-million dollar redevelopment project.

 5 Projects can involve one technology partner or bring together a large number of partners.
 The project can be led by a supplier or by an in-house team.
 There is space on the entry form for you to list the technology partners.